Article Table Of Contents

 Part of the reason for that tension?
 The country as a whole continues to self segregate across race, income, and party lines.
 But it's not all bad on the race relations front.

-Using a standard measure of diversity, we ranked all 195 cities in Pennsylvania from most to least diverse.
-Here’s a look at the top ten:
+Using a standard measure of diversity, we ranked all 187 cities in Pennsylvania from most to least diverse.

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where Pennsylvania ranked as a state, we have a ranking of the most diverse states in Ameria.

-How We Determined The Most Diverse Cities In Pennsylvania
+The 10 Most Diverse Places In Pennsylvania For 2020

 Specifically, we looked at table B03002: HISPANIC OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: